Game susceptibility, Correlation and Payoff capacity as a measure of Cooperative behavior in the thermodynamic limit of some Social dilemmas: The Public Goods Game (PGG)

 \subsection{Correlation}

-In this section, we will discuss the correlation for the PG game and its variation with game parameters $\mathfrak{r}$ and $\mathfrak{t}$.
+In this section, we will discuss the correlation for the PGG and its variation with game parameters $\mathfrak{r}$ and $\mathfrak{t}$.
 As mentioned earlier, we have discussed the different methods to calculate correlation in Sec.~\ref{theory}.